PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 17:12:23
+Last updated: 2024-04-05 17:12:56
-Random Quote: Clearly, his taste in women is the same as his taste in lawyers. - Saul Goodman
+Random Quote: The only way that entire car is worth 500 bucks, is if there's a $300 hook-r sitting in it. - Saul Goodman